UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_BioAssay_PubMed_Recipes.md

 91868204	23764831
 ...
 ```
-_tested on 2020.06.17, total count was 1594 (returns all CIDs, not all have linked PMIDs)._
+_tested on 2021.01.26, EDirect 14.4, total count was 1594 (returns all CIDs, not all have linked PMIDs)._

 The first column contains the PubChem CIDs and the second column contains the linked PMIDs.
 Additional linked PMIDs are placed in subsequent columns when available.

 ### PubChem Compound --> PubChem BioAssay
 **Description:** Search for a PubChem CID in PubChem Compound, then retrieve related PubChem active BioAssay data.